Varaprasad147/Smart-Attendance-System-Using-Geo-Fencing-and-Face-Recognition/README.md

 <<<<<<< HEAD
-# Geofenced Intelligent Attendance System
+# Smart Attendance System Using Geo Fencing and Face Recognition

 A Django-based attendance system with geofencing and facial recognition.